Degen-IO/pokerbackend/readme.md

 ## Self Hosted

-TO ADD
+You may run on your machine.
+Make sure you have postgres and pgadmin installed locally.

+Replace the default `POSTGRES_HOST=db` (for use with docker containers) with `POSTGRES_HOST=localhost` and run `npm start` or `npm run watch` for development.

 ### Docker

+---

 We employ Docker to start several containers within your local environment, streamlining the development process and substituting certain system configurations with these containers.

-### Run the app using docker
+### Run the app using Docker

 ---

 1. Download and install docker.
 2. Download and install docker-compose.
 3. Create .env file as specified [here](#env-setup).
-4. Run `yarn docker:up` to download, build, and start containers defined in docker-compose.yml.
+4. Run `npm run docker:up` to download, build, and start containers defined in docker-compose.yml.
 Note: terminating this command will stop the containers.
 Add -d to detach and run in background.
 5. After this, docker will be running the backend, database, and pgadmin.
+6. Go to the `pgadmin` container and select the container action `Open in Browser`.
+Use the `#PGADMIN` credentials set from your `.env`.
+You will need to setup the database.
+7. Click `Add New Server`.
+You will now be able to input your settings to create the database.
+In the General tab, choose whatever name you like.
+8. In the Connection tab, input the following from your enviroment variables:
+   - The Host Name / Address => `POSTGRES_HOST`
+   - Username => `POSTGRES_USER`
+   - Password => `POSTGRES_PASSWORD`
-6. Open up docker and go to the CLI for backend.
+9. Open up Docker and go to the CLI for backend container actions.
-7. Run `npm run seed` to seed the tables in the DB.
+10. Run `npm run seed` to seed the tables in the database and you've up and running!

 ### Docker Scripts